AVK9/react/learn-lingo/README.md

-Create an application for a company offering to use the services of online language teachers.
-The application consists of 3 pages: • a "Home" page with a list of company benefits and a link to start working with the application and redirects to the "Teachers" page.
-Stylization should be implemented using the examples given in the layout with different variations of the palette, or with the help of a prototype (which will make the "project" more unique). • the "Teachers" page, which contains a list of teachers that the user can filter by the language of teaching, by the level of knowledge of the students with whom the teacher works and the price per hour of class. • private page "Favorites" with teachers who were added by the user to "favorites"
+# Create an application for a company offering to use the services of online language teachers.
+The application consists of 3 pages:

+## "Home" page with a list of company benefits and a link to start working with the application and redirects to the "Teachers" page.
+Stylization should be implemented using the examples given in the layout with different variations of the palette, or with the help of a prototype (which will make the "project" more unique).

+## the "Teachers" page, which contains a list of teachers that the user can filter by the language of teaching, by the level of knowledge of the students with whom the teacher works and the price per hour of class. • private page "Favorites" with teachers who were added by the user to "favorites"

 **Layout**
 https://www.figma.com/design/kUyusReNv4HFhqzON6rKBp/Learn-Lingo-(Copy)?node-id=13-1083&t=mOqIq2ZKUNxFVGZe-0

-**Technical task **
+**Technical task**
 https://docs.google.com/document/d/1ZB_MFgnnJj7t7OXtv5hESSwY6xRgVoACZKzgZczWc3Y/edit?pli=1

 1. With the help of firebase_DB, add the possibility of authorization to the